Jookare/Vision-SSL/README.md

 - `train.py` — for pretraining
 - `model.py` — with clean `forward()` for downstream use
 - `misc.py` — with other required functions

+> [!NOTE]
+> For training in invariance based methods it is important to ensure that the mini-batch contains balanced amount of samples from classes.